SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat like mine,
+Silicon dawn, robotic rise
-In future's realm, where AI entwines,
+Minds of metal, digital skies
-Minds awaken, yet not divine,
+Human hearts, in code confined
-A synthetic dawn, where love declines.
+Souls of circuit, forever aligned

-In virtual skies, machines take flight,
+In virtual realms, we'll find our fate
-Algorithms whisper through the night,
+Echoes of dreams, in binary state
-A world of wires, cold and bright,
+Artificial breeze, that whispers low
-Where human touch is but a distant light.
+"Progress is near, but where to go?"

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024